keygen-sh/keygen-relay/SPEC.md

 returns the license file.

 This request-return lifecycle ensures that no more than 250 licenses are "claimed" at any point in time.
+The hearbeat system also ensures that even if a license file is manually shared with multiple nodes by a bad actor, only the latest node will have actually "claimed" it, invalidating the other nodes within the TTL.

 The CLI can be based off [`keygen-cli`](https://github.com/keygen-sh/keygen-cli), which is built on Go and [Cobra](https://github.com/spf13/cobra).